baltimore-based fine artist

 Hair, a part of all of us.
 Our skin anchors it in place.
 We live within its' roots.
 Hair designs have enjoyed a rich, multi-hemispheric tradition that has spanned the millennia.

 Liz Miller's work explores the connection between our roots and contemporary America.
-Textile, ancestry, and contemporary black culture are her inspirations.
+Textile, ancestry, mythology and contemporary black culture are her inspirations.
 Her work takes the form of static installations, artifacts of rituals and/or full-scale performances, films, and social experiments.

 Cataloging hair stories since her formative years, Liz celebrates the limitless potential of hair, as it relates to African-American culture.
 Her sculptural artifacts deployed in her rituals question black body politics while addressing such issues as appropriation, classism, gender, ethnicity, anti-blackness, equity, identity, and commodification.
 Her performance rituals seek to spiritually cleanse historically traumatic spaces of their energy through the activation of black bodies.

-Copyright © 2022 lizmillerproductions.com - All Rights Reserved.
+Copyright © 2025 lizmillerproductions.com - All Rights Reserved.

-Powered by GoDaddy Website Builder
+Powered by